Adjusting the Retention on Your Kydex Holster

 Step-by-Step Guide to Holster Adjustment:

 Safety first.
-Double-check that your firearm is unloaded and safe to handle before doing anything else.
+Double-check that your hangun is unloaded and safe to handle before doing anything else.
+Many firearm incidents with accidental discharges happen while just tinkering with firearms, don't become one of those statistics. -

 Too tight?
 Loosen slightly.
 Too loose?
 Tighten again.
 It may take a couple of tries to find your perfect balance of security and speed.